SecretumTheme/secretum/README.md

 * **Contributors:** SecretumTheme
 * **Requires at least:** WordPress 4.7
 * **Tested up to:** 5.0.1
-* **Version:** 0.0.14
+* **Version:** 0.0.15
 * **License:** GPLv2 or later
 * **License URI:** http://www.gnu.org/licenses/gpl-2.0.html
 * **Tags:** two-columns, right-sidebar, flexible-header, accessibility-ready, custom-colors, custom-header, custom-menu, custom-logo, editor-style, featured-images, footer-widgets, post-formats, rtl-language-support, sticky-post, theme-options, threaded-comments, translation-ready

-Secretum - A Flexible Multipurpose WordPress Theme.
+Secretum - The First Highly Flexible Multipurpose WordPress Theme Created To You Save Time & Money!

 ## NOTE - Alpha Release

-Theme is ready for public use but should not be developed past what is provided.
-Action, filter, and setting names may change at this point.
+Theme is ready for public use and should only be developed on for testing purposes.
+Templates, actions, filters, and setting naming structures have been standardized, however they could change due to error or whatever reason...

-* Please report any bugs / issues that you find.
-* Most of what you need can be found within the Customizer.
+* Most of what you need can be found within the Customizer, try to find it first
+* Dev for testing only!
+* No standards have been created for devs
+* Please report any bugs / issues that you find
-* The master branch is stable, it is running live on Websites.
+* The master branch is stable, it is running live on Websites
-* Anything can change and no changes are logged during Alpha.
+* Anything can change and most changes are not logged during Alpha.
 We know what needs to be done, and it's being done.
 * Use at your own risk, no support is provided.

 ## Description

-Secretum - A Highly Flexible Multipurpose WordPress Theme for advanced WordPress and Bootstrap 4 users.
+Secretum - The First Highly Flexible Multipurpose WordPress Theme Created To You Save Time & Money!
+Export & import (share) theme settings across any Secretum theme install.
+Mass rapid deploy child-themes that automatically setup upon activation.
+Very simple to use, no new interfaces to learn, no fancy page-builders needed.

 ## For Support, Bugs & Feature Requests